cicada-lang/chimera/docs/diary/2022-12-24-the-use-of-double-negation-in-description.md

 But we should always use the easier to understand way in description, the same as API design, for example, we use the syntax keyword `find`, the code reads natural.

+When we try to prove "there exists ... such that ...", it is a search.